xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-Next, enter the rotation interaction determination.
-At this time, the detection point cannot be inside the Transformer, you can use the determination method introduced in [Check if Point Is Inside A Polygon]:
+Next, enter the rotation interaction detection.
+At this time, the detection point cannot be inside the Transformer, you can use the detection method introduced in [Check if Point Is Inside A Polygon]:

 ```ts
 else if (